-Dealing With Workplace Discrimination?
+Dealing With Workplace Discrimination in Los Angeles?

 The attorneys at Yadegar, Minoofar & Soleymani LLP are sympathetic to employees facing discrimination at work.
 We have decades of experience litigating workplace discrimination cases and will help you pursue justice under the law.